 An agency that prices your plan before checking your site is selling a product, not a custom plan.
 Real agencies look at your site, your rivals, and your starting rankings before they quote.
 The right scope depends on what is broken and who you face.

 “High-quality backlinks from our network” is code for a private blog network.
 Private blog networks are a Google penalty waiting to happen.
 Real link builders name the kinds of sites they target.
-They can show you a sample link report on request.
+They can provide you with a sample link report upon request.

 A 12-month contract with no early-exit clause traps you in a plan that may not work.
 The new standard is no-contract or quarterly opt-out terms.
 AI tools cut routine labor by 20 to 30%, so the old “we need time to ramp up” excuse no longer holds.

-The math of a $500 plan does not cover tech work, content, and link building at the same time.
+The math for a $500 plan does not cover tech work, content, and link building simultaneously.
 The work is either done by very cheap overseas labor or by an AI tool with no oversight.
 Either way, the value is not on your side.

 Use these four questions in order.
 Each one trims the field.